Creative Galaxy

 Creative Galaxy is a children's animated science-fiction television series that premiered on Amazon Video on April 15, 2013, and ended on June 13, 2019.

 Production

-In February 2015, it was renewed for a second season and premiered on September 12, 2016.
+In February 2015, it was renewed for a second season that premiered on September 12, 2016.
 The series has a holiday special called Creative Galaxy: Arty's Holiday Masterpiece, which was released on November 19, 2018.
 The third season was released on June 3, 2019.